-$PFP{P,f} > 1$ PFP avg,Co,c Where, Units PFP P,f = Partial factor productivity calculated for field f during the cultivation year in the current reporting period of the project P PFP avg,Co,c = Multi-year average partial factor productivity for crop, c , in county, Co ; found in Nitrogen Management Project Eligibility Lookup Tool (see Appendix B for more information)
+$NUE{P,f} \ge NUE{avg,Co,c}$ Where, Units NUE P,f = Nitrogen use efficiency calculated for field f during the cultivation year in the current reporting period of the project P NUE avg,Co,c = Multi-year average nitrogen use efficiency for crop, c , in county, Co ; found in Nitrogen Management Protocol Eligibility Lookup Tool (see Appendix B for more information)

 Each eligible field within a project must pass the performance standard test each reporting period (i.e., each cultivation year) in order to be awarded CRTs for that reporting period.
-Note, for projects with an initial reporting period spanning two cultivation years, the partial factor productivity ( $PFP{P,f}$ ), annual yield ( $Y{P,f}$ ), and total annual N rate ( $NR{P,f}$ ) must be calculated separately for each cultivation year within the reporting period.
-PFPs must be calculated ex post for each reporting period (i.e., after completion of the cultivation year), but can be estimated ex ante based on yield goals and planned fertilizer application rates.
+Note, for projects with an initial reporting period spanning two cultivation years, the NUE ( $NUE{P,f}$ ), annual yield ( $Y{P,f}$ ), and total annual N rate ( $NR{P,f}$ ) must be calculated separately for each cultivation year within the reporting period.
 However, if a field does not pass the performance standard in an eligible crop year, it does not forfeit eligibility for the remainder of the crediting period, so long as the field maintains continuous reporting to the Reserve and is able to pass the performance standard in the subsequent reporting period for the same eligible crop.

 Likewise, a field growing both eligible and ineligible crops (in successive cultivation years) does not need to pass the performance standard test during the ineligible crop years to maintain eligibility, but continuous reporting to the Reserve is required.
-If the N application rates (synthetic and/or organic) while growing ineligible crops increases relative to their average baseline N rates, rather than forfeiting eligibility for the subsequent eligible cultivation year, the associated increases in N must be included in the subsequent eligible cultivation year's project N rates (see Section 5.1.3.1 and Section 5.1.4.4.1).
+If the N application rates (synthetic and/or organic) while growing ineligible crops increases relative to their average baseline N rates, rather than forfeiting eligibility for the subsequent eligible cultivation year's project N rates (see Section 5.1.3.1 and Section 5.1.4.4.1).
 The same mechanisms are used during the cultivation year of an eligible crop in which CRTs are not being sought.
 These restrictions are intended to ensure excessive N is not applied in intervening years, with the intent to have residual N then affect the subsequent eligible cultivation year.
-Verifiers shall review ineligible
+Verifiers shall review ineligible crop year reporting data as part of their eligibility assessment for the next eligible crop year.
+See Section 6.3 for reporting requirements.